Wayne Corporation: Professional cars

-The professional car (quoted from a leading trade association) "is loosely defined as a custom-bodied vehicle, based on passenger car styling, and used in the funeral, rescue or livery services."
-Such vehicles may be ambulances, funeral cars (hearses, flower cars, service cars), limousines, or combination cars, vehicles specially built to combine multiple functions (hearse-ambulances, sedan ambulances or invalid coaches).
-From the 1930s to the 1970s, a common starting point for such vehicles was the Cadillac Commercial Chassis (or similar vehicles); using a heavy-duty frame, the vehicle was a bare chassis aft of the dashboard, leaving all exterior and interior bodywork to be completed by coachbuilders (much of the vehicle was completed by hand).

-Divco-Wayne Corporation acquired two professional car manufacturers, Miller-Meteor and Cotner-Bevington; both companies produced funeral cars and ambulances.
+Divco-Wayne Corporation acquired two professional car manufacturers, Miller-Meteor and Cotner-Bevington.
+Both companies produced funeral cars and ambulances.

 Miller-Meteor

 Wayne Works purchased Meteor Motor Car Company in Piqua, Ohio, in 1954.
 Meteor built professional cars, such as limousines and ambulances.

 In 1956, Wayne acquired A.J.
 Miller's professional car building company of Bellefontaine, Ohio.
 The A.J.
 Miller Company had begun in 1853 by making horse carriages and then started making automobiles in the early part of the 20th century.
 However, the small company found it could not compete in the general market with the larger automobile makers, so they began specializing in hearses and ambulances.
 Over the years the Miller hearses became known and used throughout the world.
 The Miller Co. was combined with Wayne's existing professional car subsidiary, Meteor Motor Car Company, forming the new Miller-Meteor (M-M) division of Wayne.

 Professional car manufacturers Miller and Meteor, newly combined as Miller-Meteor, were brought into the fold of Divco-Wayne as the newly formed conglomerate was developing its opportunities in this field.
 Although the recently combined Miller-Meteor company was initially based at Bellefontaine, Ohio, originally the home of the A.J.
 Miller Company, under Divco-Wayne ownership, it was later relocated to Piqua, Ohio, Meteor's old hometown nearby.

-Ecto-1, the vehicle used by the protagonists in the 1984 film Ghostbusters and its 1989 and 2021 sequels, is a 1959 Cadillac fitted with a Miller-Meteor ambulance body.
+Ecto-1, the vehicle used by the protagonists in the 1984 film Ghostbusters and its 1989, 2021 and 2024 sequels, is a 1959 Cadillac fitted with a Miller-Meteor ambulance body.